redcap3000/crypto-socket/README.md

 ### Does this store data?

 Nope.
-Ticker values (in most cases last sale price) is stored in memory.
+Ticker values (in most cases last sale price) are stored in memory.

 ### Why?